MJoergen/ym2151_old/doc/tutorial/README.md

 ## Episode 1 - making a single constant sine wave

 In this first episode we will learn how to select different notes to play.
-This will be the "Hello World" for the YM2151.
+This will be the "Hello World" for the YM2151!

-### Communicating with the YM2151.
+### Communicating with the YM2151 on the Commander X16.
-The YM2151 uses two I/O ports for communication, $9FE0 and $9FE1.
-The YM2151
+The Commander X16 assigns two I/O ports for communicating with the YM2151:
+$9FE0 and $9FE1.
+The YM2151 internally has a 256-byte virtual memory map.
+To
-internally has a 256-byte virtual memory map.
-To write a value to the YM2151, first the register address must be written to $9FE0, and then the register value must be written to $9FE1.
+write a value to the YM2151, first the register address must be written to
+$9FE0, and then the register value must be written to $9FE1.

 For instance, the following sequence
 ```
 POKE $9FE0, $28: POKE $9FE1, $4A
 ```
-writes the register value $4A to the register address $28.
-This particular command instructs the YM2151 to play the A4 note, which corresponds to 440 Hz.
+writes the value $4A to the virtual register address $28.

-### Configuring the YM2151.
+### Configuring channel 0 to play a simple sine save.
 As noted in the introduction the waveform generator and envelope generator must be configured before the YM2151 will output any sounds.
 The bare minimum is the following sequence of commands, which configures channel 0 to generate